 About the Film

-Marqus Valentine is a 28-year-old College film student.
-From the outside, he looks like anyone else.
+Marqus Valentine is 32-year-old with a vast imagination that he uses for stop motion film making and writing.
+Although he walks with a limp from bad hips, from the outside, he looks like anyone else.
 Inside, however, there is a different story taking place.
 If we were to take a closer look at Marqus’ red blood cells, we would see that they are twisted into odd, c-like shapes.

-Fran Valentine, Marqus’ mother is a Registered Nurse, and after long days at the hospital, her work continues when she goes home and spends countless hours managing Marqus’ treatment, health and bills.
+Fran Valentine, Marqus’ mother, is a Registered Nurse, and after long days at the hospital, her work continues when she goes home and spends countless hours managing Marqus’ treatment, health and bills.
+Often time, Fran finds herself not only being a mother, but a RN, educator to hospital staff and health advocate for her son.

 The Valentines struggle constantly, not only with managing Marqus’ illness and his pain, but also with paying their mortgage and providing what their family needs to live.
 There have been times when the choices were between food, medicine, transportation, and housing.
 Marqus’ life-saving medicine always won.

 Sick Cells is the story of one family’s struggle against a genetic fate and their fight for survival fed mainly by their intense love for each other, religious faith and strong sense of humor.
-They constantly laugh through their tears.
+They constantly laugh through their tears and maintain the will to live life to its fullest.